jiaxuangong-11235/smart-faq-generator/README.md

 - Homework documents yielded very clear, exam-style Q&A pairs, which are ideal for student revision.
 - Dense research papers occasionally produced very technical questions that may be challenging for non-experts.

----

-## Future Directions

-Possible extensions of this project include:

-1. **Semantic Question Clustering**
-   Group and merge similar questions across chunks automatically.

-2. **Retrieval-Augmented Generation (RAG)**
-   Use vector search to retrieve the most relevant passages before asking the LLM to answer, making answers more grounded.

-3. **Interactive Web Interface**
-   Wrap the notebook pipeline in a small web app so that users can upload PDFs and download FAQ files without touching code.

-4. **Chatbot Integration**
-   Use the generated FAQs as a starting poi
----

 ## Demo Video (for Course Submission)

 The demo video (< 5 minutes) can: